 Then again, these days the perceived threat to the tourist's life and limb does not come from paramilitary organizations trying to force the issue of Northern Ireland.
 Instead, the world focuses (often in a very myopic way) on terrorism that originates from outside of the Emerald Isle.
 Masterminded globally by so-called terrorist organizations, these external threats are often aimed at popular tourist destinations.
 With the atrocities committed in recent years in other parts of Europe, it is natural to wonder about the risk in Ireland.
 However, there is no indication that there is an imminent threat of non-domestic terrorism for Ireland.

-How Great is the Threat of Terrorism in Ireland?
+The Threat of Terrorism in Ireland

+The honest answer is, and I am sorry to disappoint you no one knows the real global risk of indiscriminate attacks.
+They could technically happen anywhere, including in Ireland.
 The very core of terrorism is not the setting off of bombs, but fostering a climate in which a bomb becomes a possibility everywhere, every day.
 And as far as this goes, IS has certainly succeeded - since the Paris attacks in November 2015 a heightened level of nervousness reigns.

+At the same time, there is currently no direct evidence of any imminent threat in Ireland or Northern Ireland.
 Having said that, here are a few points worth remembering at all times:

-What to Do If ...
+What to do

 Here are the basics if you are caught up in a (potential) terrorist attack:

-- If there is a sudden commotion, if you hear shots fired, or if a detonation occurs - duck and cover.
-And stay down.
+- If there is a sudden commotion, if you hear shots fired, or if a detonation occurs - duck and cover, and stay down.

-Now here's where the approaches change ... and the examples from the USA and the UK are almost opposites.
+Now here's where the approaches change, and the examples from the USA and the UK are almost opposites.